News Archive for 2010

 Read More...

-[2010-03-22] "Introduction to Algorithms"
+[2010-03-22] “Introduction To Algorithms”

 I put off reading Introduction to Algorithms by Thomas Cormen, Charles Leiserson, Ronald Rivest and Clifford Stein (popularly known as "CLRS") for quite some time because I was somewhat intimidated by its bulk.
 The recent release of the third edition of this tome finally made me get a copy and give it a dekko.
 This compendium of a number of algorithms and data structures for computer programming is bulkier than its predecessors, but it does not disappoint.
 It should serve as a good reference for this field, though not quite as an introductory text for beginners.
 A serious professional will have a copy handy at all times.
 Somewhat surprisingly, it does manage to leave out some commonly-encountered data structures and algorithms, so it is not as comprehensive and up-to-date as I would have liked.